openstack-charmers/openstack-libs/README.md

 `charmcraft fetch-lib charms.openstack_libs.v0.keystone_requires`

-THe following libraries are availabe in this repository:
+THe following libraries are available in this repository:

 - `keystone_requires` - a library for interacting with both legacy and new K8S keystone operators.